Suzuki Grand Vitara Common Problems and Solutions

 Problem:

-When someone is sitting in the front passenger seat, the seatbelt alarm sounds even if they have the seat belt secured.
+When someone is sitting in the front passenger seat, the seatbelt alarm sounds even if they have fastened the seatbelt.

 Solution:

-This is very common on later models of the XL7, and it's due to a faulty passenger seat sensor.
-Even putting something very light on the seat will cause the alarm to go off.
-You can find new sensors on our parts list, and they are very easy to install.
+This is very common on later models of the XL7, and it's caused by a faulty passenger seat sensor.
+Even placing something very light on the seat will trigger the alarm.
+You can find new sensors on our parts list, and they are very simple to install.

 Difficulty level